This Earth, My Brother: Development and context

 Academic Kwame Ayivor describes the novel as a fictional representation of the mythology and worldview of the Ewe people.
 Ayivor describes the style of using this material, as very similar to Ayi Kwei Armah's The Healers (1979).

 Critical reception

-In an obituary for Awooner, British writer Nii Parkes called the novel "wonderfully musical prose, its immersion in Accra's history, its obvious confidence in its place in the world, made me go to my father and ask about the other uncle."
+In an obituary for Awoonor, Ghanaian-British writer Nii Ayikwei Parkes called the novel "wonderfully musical prose, its immersion in Accra's history, its obvious confidence in its place in the world, made me go to my father and ask about the other uncle."